 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 How can you possibly compare mental health struggles like Borderline Personality Disorder (BPD) to skateboarding, you ask?
-The comparison works because in skateboarding there is a need to develop a particular set of skills and specialized type of balance so as to make the board do what you want.
-Likewise while learning to overcome Borderline Personality Disorder, there is a need to learn certain skills that work to regulate affected brain regions (emotional and rational thinking areas), manage thoughts, and negotiate interactions so that problems can get solved and life be enjoyed.
+The comparison works because in skateboarding there is a need to develop a particular set of skills and a specialized type of balance to make the board do what you want.
+Likewise while learning to overcome Borderline Personality Disorder, there is a need to learn particular skills that work to regulate affected brain regions (emotional and rational thinking areas), manage thoughts, and negotiate interactions so that problems can get solved and life be enjoyed.
 Both sets of learning (skateboarding and overcoming BPD) require consistent and dedicated practice to develop competence and confidence.

-It was a fun time and I feel thankful to maintain even a little bit of this skill many years later.
-The point of writing this article, however, and the thing that really stands out to me at this time of my life, is that a person who has developed BPD has very likely never had the privilege of consistently available mentors.
+It was a fun time, and I feel thankful to maintain even a little bit of this skill many years later.
+The point of writing this article, however, and the thing that stands out to me at this time of my life, is that a person who has developed BPD has very likely never had the privilege of consistently available mentors.

 The interesting thing to note here is that skills and capabilities developed on a skateboard are cumulative, in that you begin with finding your balance, then making small moves, and then you move on to other things, one thing at a time.
-The same is true for overcoming BPD… an essential starting point is to learn the regulation of emotions… in other words learning to keep your emotional balance.
+The same is true for overcoming BPD… an essential starting point is to learn the regulation of emotions… in other words, learning to keep your emotional balance.
 Only then can you move on to many other important things.

 When you start to achieve emotional balance through learned skills such as mindfulness, it becomes possible to do more advanced things with your brain (observing and adjusting thoughts, for instance).
-Your work in mindfulness in fact sets the ideal conditions for flexibility in perception and making wise judgments.
+I hope that this short article can become a useful analogy for you.
+If you can learn to do other things and acquire additional skills in your life, such as riding a skateboard, then you can learn to master your emotions and conquer Borderline Personality DisorderYour work in mindfulness, in fact, sets the ideal conditions for flexibility in perception and making wise judgments.
 It takes time, repetition, and patience to set these conditions; but time, repetition, and patience are necessary for advancement in many things, including becoming comfortable riding a skateboard.

 The more I rode my skateboard, the more conditioned my brain and body became for staying balanced.
 The more conditioned I became riding the board, the more I could do in the way of tricks.
-But it wasn’t just that: a very important part of my learning was seeing the example of other skaters and talking with them about the movements.
+But it wasn’t just that: a critical part of my learning was seeing the example of other skaters and talking with them about the movements.
 With BPD, a person can make the advancements he or she needs as long as he or she has access to the right information and mentoring, plus a firm resolve to succeed.

-My hope is that this short article can become a useful analogy for you.
-If you can learn to do other things and acquire other skills in your life, such as riding a skateboard, then you can learn to master your emotions and conquer Borderline Personality Disorder.
+I hope that this short article can become a useful analogy for you.
+If you can learn to do other things and acquire additional skills in your life, such as riding a skateboard, then you can learn to master your emotions and conquer Borderline Personality Disorder.
 Once you set yourself on the path to recovery and have access to consultation from others to make adjustments to your condition (such as with a therapist) you can make it to a better place in your life.